valevo/SABIO/frontend_notes.md

       -> could think about other descriptive stats to put there, like standard deviation or something about the indicator values
     => order will be changed
-    => min and max are still useful for zooming in and out
+    => min and max really are still useful for zooming in and out